protelmobile/grunt-nodestatic/README.md

 Note that this server only runs as long as grunt is running.
 Once grunt's tasks have completed, the web server stops.
 This behavior can be changed with the [keepalive](#keepalive) option, and can be enabled ad-hoc by running the task like `grunt nodestatic:keepalive`.

-This task was designed to be used in conjunction with another task that is run immediately afterwards, like the [grunt-contrib-qunit plugin](https://github.com/gruntjs/grunt-contrib-qunit) `qunit` task.
+This task was designed to be used in conjunction with another task that is run immediately afterwards, like the [grunt-contrib-watch plugin](https://github.com/gruntjs/grunt-contrib-watch) `watch` task.

+This plugin is perfect for development purpose combined with grunt watch.

 ### Options

 #### port